 Alternatively, walk up to Castle Hill to see the statue of Flora MacDonald, erected in 1896.
 This famous Jacobite lady helped Bonnie Prince Charlie escape after the Battle of Culloden.

 You will visit this battle location tomorrow and hear more about the Jacobites.
-The large building behind the statue is Inverness Castle, built in 1836.There has been a fortification on this site for many centuries.
-It is floodlit at night.
+The large building (currently swathed in scaffolding) behind the statue is Inverness Castle, built in 1836.There has been a fortification on this site for many centuries.

 Enjoy great views over the city and down the Great Glen.
-Only the castle grounds are open to the public but the building does have a new Castle Viewpoint – but there is a charge and you are advised to book.
-Further development plans are imminent.
+Only the castle grounds are open to the public but there will be a grand new visitor experience to experience inside by 2025.

 The Mustard Seed at 16 Fraser Street.
 In a former church on the bank of the River Ness, with a double-height ceiling and magnificent open log fire.
 Try Scottish black pudding, apple and walnut salad and a local 21 day aged rib-eye steak.